 Roasted Portobellos, Chard, and Fried Egg Stackers

-Smarts: This would make a fancy brunch dish if you were hosting a smaller brunch.
+Smarts: This would make a fancy day-after-Thanksgiving brunch dish.
 It's a much healthier benedict!

 - Mushrooms, portobello - 4

 - Garlic - 3 cloves, minced

 - Chard, any type - 1 bunch, leaves torn, stems chopped

 - Bacon - 6 slices, chopped